-We went to Kerala, the cradle of Ayurveda, for an Ayurvedic cure.
-Three weeks of total immersion in a specialised centre: Somatheeram Ayurvedic Health Resort.
+It was in Kerala, the birthplace of Ayurveda, that we went to undertake an Ayurvedic cure.
+Three weeks of total immersion at a specialised centre: Somatheeram Ayurvedic Health Resort.

 After a 12-hour flight, we were plunged into a peaceful and enchanting world.
 A fresh coconut and a jasmine necklace as a sign of welcome, and we are escorted to our room in a Kerala-style house.